 Cooper (Jake Lacy), Charlie’s younger brother, has been his main support system for most of his life – which is even more remarkable when we get the story of how Cooper got his name.
 When things fizzle between Francesca and Charlie, Cooper swoops in to date her and they set up Charlie with Bethany (a wonderful Melissa Rauch).
 Bethany’s own quirks seem to be a good fit, even if Charlie’s torch for Francesca still flickers.
 Surely you’ve never seen an oboe sing-a-long to the Cranberries “Zombie”, and if somehow you have, it likely pales in comparison to the one Ms. Rauch performs.

 The laughs are many, yet the script and Freeman’s performance remain respectful to the disease and those who suffer from it.
 Jane Curtin appears as Francesca’s Aunt who is cancer-stricken, and no, the purpose wasn’t to show a disease worse than cataplexy, but rather to show we all have challenges in life – and how we deal determines the type of person we are.
-The story was inspired by a story on Chicago TV’s “This American Life”, and it’s a nice little gem that hopefully will find distribution.
+The story was inspired by a story on Chicago TV’s “This American Life”.

 THE TOMORROW MAN